Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Hyper-parameter_tuning_using_Ray/README.md

     * Specify slurm parameters in `run.sh` file to use whole node with all available GPUs.

-    * At the end of the file, set up running the file `GPT-neo-ray-tune.py` in the specified container with the correct arguments.

 2. Fill in the missing pieces (marked with <!!!
 ACTION REQUIRED ... !!!>) in `GPT-neo-ray-tune.py`

     * Pass the correct number of CPUs and GPUs to ray.init()